Everything You Need to Know About Winter Hiking (How to Stay Warm & Cool)

 More Useful Information for Winter Hiking

 In addition, if the trail is unbroken, it will take you at least double the amount of time to get up, compared to in the summer.
-However, going down, you will have these EPIC butt slide (fast-forward to minute 7:41 to see) that will cut your hiking time in half.
+However, going down, you will have these EPIC butt slides (fast-forward to minute 10:37 to see) that will cut your hiking time in half.
 Also, on already broken trails, you don’t have to worry about going over all different rocks or roots, because the snow is relatively all one level compared to different rocks and roots everywhere.

 Also, there are much less people who hike in the winter than in the summer (at least in the Adirondacks).
 Which is another reason, why I would hike on a trail that you are familiar with.
 Because if anything happens, at least you know where you are, if you need to get down quickly.
 In the summer since there are so many people, if you injure yourself or run into any wildlife, other people on the trail could help you at.
 However, in the winter this will probably not be the case.
 In addition, there are NO BUGS in the winter, which is really nice.